9: Exam Review

 What else should be added to this list?

-Based on our reading of Gleick, what do you think would be good “multiple choice question”; then tell us why this would be a good question.
+Based on our reading of Gleick, what do you think would be good “multiple choice question” for our exam; then tell us why this would be a good question.